tadaspetra/astro-video-call/BLOG.md

 ## Building a Form with Astro

 ### Astro SSG vs SSR
-By default Astro projects use a static site generator (SSG) that creates a static site which you cannot change.
-Astro provides a way to interface with different frameworks (React, Svelte, Vue, etc.) using a mechanism called islands.
-Forms need to be interactive, and we could definitely use an island to get this done.
-However it is possible to create a form with Astro that ships with zero JavaScript.
+By default, Astro projects use a static site generator (SSG) that creates a static site which you cannot change.
+Astro provides a way to interface with various frameworks (React, Svelte, Vue, etc.) using a mechanism called islands.
+Forms need to be interactive, and we could use an island to get this done.
+However, you can create a form with Astro that ships with zero JavaScript.

 To do that, we need to enable the server-side renderer (SSR) by adding `output: 'server'` to the `astro.config.mjs` file.
 This means that our pages will get rendered on the server.
 This brings the benefits of being able to access server-side data and to run some functions before the page loads.

 ### Form UI
-For the case of creating and submitting a form, we will load the page initially to show the form.
+For the case of creating and submitting a form, we will load the page initially to display the form.
 Then whenever we submit the form, it will act much like an API endpoint.

-Normally, when you submit a form the data will be added to the URL, and you would have to parse it out.
+Normally, when you submit a form the data is added to the URL, and you would have to parse it out.
 By changing the form's data transfer method to POST, it will send the form data as part of the `Request` body.
-For this application the only data we need is the name of the channel the user is trying to join:
+For this application, the only data we need is the name of the channel the user is trying to join:

 ```html
 <div class="flex flex-col items-center">